jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Soul color:** Green core, with traces of red
 *   **Intelligence:** Mortal-like

 Those who prematurely seek to attain Lichhood are doomed to live as Corpsals.
+There are three steps which must be performed almost simultaneously to become a successful Lich:

+1. The spellcaster's soul is anchored to a phylactery.
+2. The spellcaster's body dies.
+3. The spellcaster's soul re-takes possession of the body, reanimating it.

+A slight mistake in any one of these steps easily causes all three to fail.
+The result is that the soul remains anchored in the spellcaster's flesh, which sits halfway between life and proper reanimation.

 The inferior binding process has several effects.
 First, they continue to require food and water to survive as they did in life.
 Second, their mind is damaged, severely stunting their magical power.
 Even so, Corpsals generally retain all the intelligence and memories they held in life, besides the capacity to perform magic.
 Third, their entire body is continuously rotting, requiring replacement with body parts from fresh cadavers.
 As a result, they spend their immortal lives searching for cadavers to sew onto their bodies to replace damaged parts.
 However, the transformation enhances their physical strength, making them formidable melee combatants.

 #### Ghosts